kzxp/challenges-lol/browser-automation-challenges/README.md

 - Select the correct date
 - Select the correct hour
 - Select the correct minute
-  - As in the UI, the minute increment by 5 minutes, if the minute is not divisible by 5 then we calibrate the remaining minutes by rotating the clock pin and recheck the minute display until the minute is correct.
+  - As in the UI, the minute increment by 5 minutes, if the minute is mod by 5 and there is a remaining then we calibrate the remaining minutes by rotating the clock pin and recheck the minute display until the minute is correct.

 ![Preview](test-results-archive/8_calendar-should-pick-the-correct-date-chromium/trace.webp)